iamdivyasharma/Streamlit_Application_for_Stock_Forecasting_using_prophet/README.md

 This is a stock prediction application that utilizes historical stock data to predict and display future stock prices.
 The app is built using the Streamlit framework and incorporates the Prophet library for forecasting.

-## Steps

-Run the application: streamlit run stock-prediction-app.py Open a web browser and navigate to the URL displayed in the terminal to access the app.

 ## Usage
 Upon running the app, a web page will open in your browser.